 Let the cake cool completely while you make the cream cheese frosting.

-In the bowl of a standing mixer with the paddle attachment, mix together the room temperature cream cheese and the vegan butter until smooth with no clumps.
+STEP FIVE: Using a mixer, beat the room temperature cream cheese and the butter until it's smooth with no clumps.
 Add in the vanilla and mix again.

-Now is the best part - assembling the pumpkin sheet cake!
 Scoop a large dollop of frosting on top of the cake then spread it around using an offset spatula or regular spatula.
 Sprinkle a bit of cinnamon on top and voila!
-Your friends and family will be blown away!

-I know that in some places, it may be difficult to find dairy free cream cheese, or it might be on the pricier side.
-But the beauty of this easy pumpkin cake is that it actually is very versatile.
+Depending where you live, it may be difficult to find dairy free cream cheese, or it might be on the pricier side.
 If dairy free cream cheese isn't accessible to you, this cake pairs beautifully with a cinnamon buttercream as well.

-To make cinnamon buttercream, ditch the coconut in this buttercream recipe, and add in 1 teaspoon of cinnamon.
+To make a cinnamon buttercream, add 1 teaspoon of cinnamon into this vanilla buttercream.

 Pumpkin pie filling, on the other hand, is pumpkin puree with sweeteners and spices added into it.
 I strongly advise against swapping the two in this recipe, as the cake will turn out overly sweetened and overly spiced.